antithesishq/guided-walkthrough/README.md

 Feel free to explore the passing properties.

 When you're ready to hunt for bugs, switch the filter to `Failed` and expand all properties that require attention.

-#### `Symbols were uploaded`
-This is expected, as Python instrumentation is not yet supported in Antithesis.

-#### `Software was instrumented`
-This is expected, as Python instrumentation is not yet supported in Antithesis.

-#### `Thread pausing was enabled`
-This is expected, as Python instrumentation is not yet supported in Antithesis.
-(Thread pausing is a fault enabled by Antithesis instrumentation.)

 #### `Invalid echo response`